WoutDeRijck/vocab-pruning/README.md

 python examples/run_clustering_pruning.py --tasks mrpc rte sst2 --prune_percent 25
 ```

 Each task will be run sequentially using its task-specific default parameters, which can be overridden with command-line arguments.
-Results will be saved in task-specific subdirectories within the output directory.
+Results will be saved in task-specific subdirectories within the output directory, and a summary of results across all tasks will be displayed at the end.

-Scripts that support multiple tasks include:
+Scripts that support multiple tasks with the summary functionality include:
 - `run_clustering_pruning.py`
 - `run_frequency_pruning.py`
 - `run_frequency_oov_pruning.py`
 - `run_importance_oov_pruning.py`

-Note that some scripts like `run_importance_pruning.py`, `run_random_pruning.py`, and `run_attention_pruning.py` use a single `--task` parameter instead, and need to be called multiple times for different tasks.
+- `run_random_pruning.py`
+- `run_train_only_pruning.py`
+- `run_no_pruning.py`

 ### Using Cross-Validation
 ```bash